Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

 \subsubsection{Desingularization of schemes}

-of a scheme $X$ is an $X_\sing$-supported blow up sequence $f:X'\longto X$ with regular $X'$.
-Though the definition makes sense for any locally noetherian scheme $X$, we will study only the case when $X$ is generically reduced.
+By {\em desingularization} of a scheme $X$ we mean an $X_\sing$-supported contracted blow up sequence $f\:X'\longto X$ with regular $X'$.
+We will see in \S\ref{compmorsec} why it is convenient to forbid empty blow ups.
+Note also that although the definition makes sense for any locally noetherian scheme $X$, we will study only the case when $X$ is generically reduced.
 The reason for this was explained in Remark \ref{redrem}.